wuyang1002431655/tango_with_django_19/manuscript/chapter6-models-templates-views.md

 	$ python manage.py makemigrations rango
 	$ python manage.py migrate

 Since we did not provide a default value for the slug and we already have existing data in the model, the `migrate` command will give you two options.
-Select the option to provide a default, and enter `''`.
-Then re-run the population script, which will update the slug fields.
+Select the option to provide a default, and enter an empty string -- denoted by two quote marks (i.e. `''`).
+Run the population script again, which will then update the slug fields.

 {lang="text",linenos=off}
 	$ python populate_rango.py

-Now run the development server (`python manage.py runserver`), and inspect the data in the models via the admin interface (`http://127.0.0.1:8000/admin/`).
+Now run the development server with the command `$ python manage.py runserver`, and inspect the data in the models with the admin interface at `http://127.0.0.1:8000/admin/`.

 If you go to add in a new category via the admin interface you may encounter a problem, or two!